ZannyM/weather_api_bot/README.md

 ### Weather API whatsapp bot
- - App provides a summary of the days weather in a specific city provided by the user:
+ - Whatsapp bot App provides a summary of the days weather in a specific city provided by the user:

  ### To Run